Lawyers New to Higher Education Online Course

 Federal Antidiscrimination Law

-• Encountering and Addressing Anti-Discrimination Matters in Higher Education (e.g., Title VI, Title VII, Title IX, ADA)
+• Addressing Harassment and Discrimination Matters in Higher Education (e.g., Title VI, Title VII, Title IX, ADA, Section 504)

 Retaliation